alex-mcgovern/blog/src/md/2024-06-01-codegen-with-openapi-zod-client.md

 ---
 title: Saving hundreds of hours with codegen, OpenAPI and Zod
 description:
-  How we saved hours at Fuse by generating validation schemas and types from OpenAPI specs.
+  How we saved hundreds of hours at Fuse by generating validation schemas and types from OpenAPI specs using openapi-zod-client.
 ---

-# Saving hundreds of hours with codegen, OpenAPI and Zod

 At [Fuse](https://fuse.me), we're enabling payments over API across the Middle East.
 I joined the team in 2023 to help build out the "Fuse Portal", a web app to allow our customers to manage their accounts and transactions — a layer over the public facing API.

+## The problem: API contracts constantly shifting

 The frontend and backend were built in tandem, meaning that the API was being shaped and re-shaped frequently, and contracts could be broken on each new release.
 We needed a way to ensure correctness on the frontend, and to be agile about it, without blocking the backend team on every release.

-## Enter `openapi-zod-client`
+## The solution: `openapi-zod-client`

 [`openapi-zod-client`](https://github.com/astahmer/openapi-zod-client) is a
 nifty little library from [Alexandre Stahmer](https://github.com/astahmer) that